HKUDS/AutoST/README.md

 ![Framework](./picture/framework.jpg)
 # Automated Spatial-Temporal Graph Contrastive Learning for Region Representation (AutoST) #
-This is the implementation of Automated Spatial-Temporal Graph Contrastive Learning for Region Representation (AutoST) in the following paper:
+This is the implementation of Automated Spatio-Temporal Graph Contrastive Learning (AutoST) in the following paper:

 ## Requirements ##
 Pytorch = 1.7.0 and Tensorflow = 1.15.3 (crime prediction task (ST-SHN))